-- 1.7.4.3 Applicant may engage the service of appropriate MTO for the purpose of application of AML. - 1.7.5 Application for Renewal of AML - 1.7.5.1 Applicant shall submit an application which is acceptable in content and presentation as per form CAAM/AW/1801-01 accompanied by the prescribed fee. - 1.7.5.2 Applicant must have been engaged on work affording experience comparable with that required for the issuance of AML for a period totalling at least 6 months, during the 24 months preceding the expiry of the AML, unless otherwise agreed. - 1.7.6 AML which has lapsed will not be renewed unless, at the discretion of CAAM, the AML renewal can be considered with conditions that may be imposed after providing an acceptable justification.
+- 1.7.4.3 Applicant may engage the service of appropriate MTO for the purpose of application of AML. - 1.7.5 Application for Renewal of AML - 1.7.5.1 Applicant shall submit an application which is acceptable in content and presentation as per form CAAM/AW/1801-01 accompanied by the prescribed fee. - 1.7.5.2 RESERVED - 1.7.6 AML which has lapsed will not be renewed unless, at the discretion of CAAM, the AML renewal can be considered with conditions that may be imposed after providing an acceptable justification.